 The subject matter of my installations is often drawn from my experience being born mixed-race in the Pacific Northwest.
 I grew up in an old World War II housing project, in Tacoma, WA.
 Many people of different ethnicities lived in my neighborhood.
 However, my mother is Italian and African and my father is Native American which meant that I didn’t look quite like one thing or the other, and it was common for people to ask me: What are you?
 This (objectifying) question is imbedded into my practice and my exploration of an expanded view into unseen subjectivities.

 My work explores the space between reality and illusion.
 Where do appearance and truthfulness intersect?
 I ask that question more in the sense that what we see really depends on our own perspectives.
 I remember growing up in spaces other people did not want to be.
-Returning to these memories for me means attempting to reveal the gold that is often hidden in the aspects of life that we find quite ordinary and extending the availability of alternate roles to the subjects, places and objects I am finding.
+Returning to these memories for me means attempting to reveal the marvelous that is often hidden in the less regarded aspects of life and extending the availability of alternate roles to the subjects, places and objects I am finding.